phac-nml/irida/doc/developer/tools/pipelines/index.md

 A few things to note:

+  1. `<id>` defines a unique id for the workflow.
+This must be a UUID.
+A quick way to generate a random UUID on linux is the command `uuid -v 4`.
-  1. `<analysisType>` defines what type of analysis this workflow belongs to.
+  2. `<analysisType>` defines what type of analysis this workflow belongs to.
 This string should match the string defined for the custom [AnalysisType][] above.
   2. `<sequenceReadsPaired>` defines the name of the input dataset in Galaxy for the paired-end sequence reads chosen previously.
 In this case it is *sequence_reads_paired*.
   3. `<reference>` defines the name of the input dataset in Galaxy for the reference file.
 In this case it is *reference*.
   4. `<toolParameter>` defines how to map parameters a user selects in IRIDA to those in Galaxy (defined in the **irida_workflow_structure.ga** file).